distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 The payoff provides direct exposure to how the market will come to price the event’s counterfactual effect on the asset.
 It is a claim on the final market-implied distance between the two possible worlds, rather than a claim on which world occurs.

 The separate future does not determine the settlement values of its source markets.
 The spot, event-probability, and selected conditional prices therefore provide external inputs to the impact future.
-The oracle does not subtract the two conditional-market prices directly.
 Within this architecture, the third derivative is what breaks the circularity.

 ## Measuring the impact spread

 The baseline design defines `p_yes(t)` as the YES price in the event prediction market.
-It counts an observation as eligible when `p_yes(t)` lies between 5% and 95% and the event, spot, and selected conditional markets satisfy separate minimum-depth or execution-quality rules.

 Extreme probabilities make both the event probability and the low-probability conditional price unreliable.
 In a standard fully collateralised prediction market, correcting a 5% YES price downward requires buying NO for about `$0.95` to earn at most `$0.05`.
 Buying YES requires only `$0.05`.
 As YES approaches 0%, betting against it locks increasingly more capital relative to the available profit.
 This weakens downward correction and allows the prices of genuinely improbable events to remain too high.
 Near 100%, the same problem applies to the NO outcome.

 The low-probability conditional market has a related problem: traders receive little expected compensation for committing capital to correct a claim that is unlikely to settle.
 The oracle therefore uses the higher-probability conditional price when it is available.

-This avoids relying directly on the least liquid conditional market, but it does not remove the extreme-probability problem.
+Using the higher-probability conditional price avoids the least reliable branch, but it does not remove the extreme-probability problem.
 When NO is almost certain, `price_no` lies very close to spot, and the oracle divides that small difference by `p_yes`.
-Pricing or manipulation errors in spot, event probability, or the selected conditional price are therefore magnified.
+Pricing errors in spot, event probability, or the selected conditional price are therefore magnified.
+Impact-future holders also have an incentive to manipulate these inputs during the settlement window.

-The impact future gives its holders an incentive to manipulate any of those inputs.
-Using the highest-probability conditional market increases the capital required to manipulate the selected conditional price, while the probability band excludes observations where the derivation is most sensitive to small errors.
-Neither measure replaces explicit liquidity and manipulation-resistance requirements.
+The baseline design addresses this problem by accepting observations only while `p_yes(t)` is between 5% and 95%.
+This interval is the probability band, and an observation inside it is in-band.
+The band excludes the extreme regimes where event and conditional prices are hardest to correct and where the impact formula most strongly magnifies pricing or manipulation errors.
+Using the higher-probability conditional market further raises the cost of manipulating the selected price.
+An in-band observation is eligible only if the event, spot, and selected conditional markets also satisfy minimum-depth or execution-quality requirements.

-The baseline observation rule sets `t_end` to the event resolution time if probability remains in-band.
-If probability leaves the band, `t_end` is the final pre-resolution exit from the band.
-It then calculates `impact_TWAP` from 24 hours of cumulative eligible observations ending at `t_end`.
+If probability never leaves the band, the observation window ends at resolution.
+Otherwise, it ends at the final pre-resolution exit: the last time `p_yes(t)` crosses from inside the band to outside it.
+The oracle calculates `impact_TWAP` from the final 24 hours of cumulative eligible observations ending at that point, so later extreme-probability prices cannot affect settlement.

 If fewer than 24 eligible hours exist, the impact future refunds.
 The ordinary event and conditional markets retain their own settlement rules.
 The 5% and 95% thresholds, 24-hour duration, and market-quality requirement are design parameters rather than universal constants.